 1. Live cell labeling

 1.1.
-One day before the labeling procedure, culture cells on an 8 well chambered slide or 35 mm Petri dish with #1.5 glass bottom.
-Dilute the cell suspension to have approximately 50,000 cells/mL and seed 250 &#181;L of the cell suspension to each well of the 8 well chambered slide.
+One day before the labeling procedure, culture 4 x 105 HeLa cells in 2 ml of medium in a 35-mm Petri dish with #1.5 glass bottom.
+Multi-well Chambered slides, can be used, but volumes should be adjusted proportionally the volume of the well.
+Dilute the cell suspension to have approximately 50,000 cells/mL and seed 2 ml of the cell suspension to 35-mm Petri dish.

 1.2.
 Prepare the following dilutions of SYBR Gold (SG) commercial stock solution: 1:500, 1:1,000, and 1:5,000.
 Prepare Mitotracker Deep Red (far red stain) or Mitotracker CMXRos Red (red stain) (Table of Materials; commercial stock diluted 1:2,000) in phenol red-free culture medium.
 Prepare the same set dilutions of picoGreen as for SG.